Vice25/CS-499-/README.md

 -[Artifact Three](https://youtu.be/Qle14z4Gb1A)

-## Artifact One Software Design and Engineering
+Let us begin with Artifact One Software design and Engineering:

 ![Artifact One](/assets/img/jason-goodman-Oalh2MojUuk-unsplash.jpg)

-Original

-Enhancement

-Narrative

-additional files needed
+## The First Artifact - Software Design and Engineering

+Below is a link to the original Artifact, the enhanced Artifact, and an accompanying Narrative with details of my skills demonstrated.

 ![Artifact Two](assets/img/gabriel-heinzer-g5jpH62pwes-unsplash.jpg)

-## The third artifact
+## The Second Artifact -  Algorithms and Data Structures

 ![Artifact Three](assets/img/mimi-thian-ZKBzlifgkgw-unsplash.jpg)

+## The Third artifact - Databases

+additional files included

 ## Conclusion